janTOffermann/HEPData4ML/README.md

 # HEPData4ML

-This package is meant to provide a relatively easy way to generate Monte Carlo datasets for high-energy physics (HEP) studies, such as (but not limited to) development of machine learning methods.
+This package is meant to provide a way to generate Monte Carlo datasets for high-energy physics (HEP) studies, such as (but not limited to) development of machine learning methods.

+Plenty of solutions to this problem already exist; this package is meant to provide a relatively easy-to-use one, and produces output files replete with plenty of metadata to help document how they were created (something all too often missing from public benchmark datasets!).

 ## Overview